mondaiarimasen/Cryo-Data-Acquisition/README.txt

               * dataDisNum (# of data rows in chl temp displayed)

   - cryo-Lab-PTH.dat
-        > text file containing all lab temperature, pressrure, and relative humidity, as measured by Arduino device in one run
+        > text file containing all lab temperature, pressure, and relative humidity, as measured by Arduino device in one run
         > most recent value is stored in cryo-Environment-Data.dat